Current Weather Conditions

 Big M Bridge

-The photo above is a detail view of the suspension cable and the connection to one of the vertical suspension rods.
+The photo above is the bridge plate.
+The designer, Joseph Wise, was a professor who taught aeronautical and civil engineering at the University.
+The photo below is a detail view of the suspension cable and the connection to one of the vertical suspension rods.
 There are two parallel cables on each side of the bridge.
-The photo below is a detail view of the anchor block on the south end of the structure.

 Big M Bridge